Fantasy Writer

 Adult Urban Fantasy ~98K Words Currently Querying

-Comp titles: The Tainted Cup by Robert Jackson Bennett · The Expanse series
+Comp titles: The Tainted Cup by Robert Jackson Bennett · Witch King by Martha Wells · The Raven Scholar by Antonia Hodgson

 For agents